LauraTDauden/Legend-Of-The-Ball-Game/README.md

 ### **Game over**

 ![imagen](https://user-images.githubusercontent.com/84546617/198853051-150ac4a2-8f60-41b5-b9ff-f89a4148df31.png)
 - If you fall, the game ends.
-You may try again starting on the level you died.
+You may try again starting from the level you died.

 **Good luck!**